-I began writing this and then had the unfortunate, unique experience of becoming hypothermic.
+I began writing this blog about hypothermia first aid, and then had the unfortunate experience of becoming hypothermic myself.
 Hypothermia is a condition that is caused by cold.
 The body can begin having signs and symptoms of hypothermia when immersed in water as warm as 86F/30C degrees.
 There is a lot of water in the United States that is at or below 86F/30C degrees!
 Global freshwater temperatures typically average between 65F/18C to 75F/24C in the summer and 35F/2C to 45F/7C in the winter.
 Global surface temperatures of oceans are around 61F/16C.
 I will share a little about my experience and then talk about how to recognize, prevent, and treat hypothermia.

 There are three stages of hypothermia.
 Most will only see one or two stages, but hypothermia can very easily result in death if left untreated.

 The signs of mild hypothermia consist of:

 The second stage of hypothermia is a little more frightening and unfortunately the stage I progressed to.
 Core body temperature ranges between 89.6F to 82.4F.

 - The heart and breathing begin to slow

 - Slurred speech or difficulty speaking